Jorenar/blog/2021-07-05-vla-pitfalls.md

 }
 ```

-In this case I was able to input over 1.3 **billion** on my machine before
+In this case I was able to input over 1.3 **billion** on my machine before segfault.
-segfault.
 Almost 2500 times larger size!
 But I still got the segfault, right?
+Well, the difference
-Well, the difference is in possibility of checking the value returned by `malloc()`
+is in getting at least some chance of checking the value returned by `malloc()` and thus
-and thus being able to, for example, inform the user about the error:
+being able to, for example, inform the user about the error:
 ```c
     long double* arr = malloc(n * (sizeof *arr));
     if (arr == NULL) {